 Good luck not burning out and falling back into bad habits if you take that approach, though.

-In my view, as long as you’re on the road, it’s okay to jog every once in a while, also known as treating yourself to a cup of coffee or nice dinner.
+In my view, as long as you’re on the road, it’s okay to jog every once in a while, also known as treating yourself to a cup of coffee or a nice dinner.
 You can use these purchases to celebrate little wins along the way.

 As long as you budget for fun (rather than just spending impulsively) and never take your eyes off the prize, you’ll be fine.